Non-surgical treatments for Osteochondritis dissecans

 The same PRP procedure was repeated, with the same intra-articular Prolotherapy injection and ozone performed one week prior.

 Six weeks after the PRP procedure, the patient was allowed to walk with a cane or single crutch.
-Then after two months, without any aids.
+Then after two months, without any aid.

-After another three months of follow-up, MRI and CT scan showed complete revascularization of the fragment and attachment of 95%.
+After another three months of follow-up, MRI and CT scans showed complete revascularization of the fragment and attachment of 95%.